SAC: Semantic Attention Composition for Text-Conditioned Image Retrieval: Experiments

-We compare with the following baselines \begin{itemize}[itemsep=1.2pt,topsep=1.4pt] \item \underline{Image Only} uses only image representation as composed embedding i.e $f_{com} = f_{image}$ \item \underline{Text Only} uses only text representation as composed embedding i.e. $f_{com} = f_{text}$ \item \underline{Concat Only} concatenates (denoted by $\mdoubleplus$) and linear transforms the image and text representations (following details from ~\cite{TIRG}) to obtain the composed embedding i.e. $f_{com}$ = $\text{MLP}(f_{image}\mdoubleplus f_{text})$ \item \underline{TIRG}~\cite{TIRG} composes visual and textual representations by concatenation, followed by learning a gating connection and a residual connection to obtain composed embedding \item \underline{VAL}~\cite{VALpaper} composes the textual representation with visual representations at multiple CNN layers using a composite transformer to obtain composed embedding. \end{itemize} VAL is the most recent state-of-the-art technique, and hence the strongest baseline for the purpose of our experimental study.
-For VAL~\cite{VALpaper} and TIRG~\cite{TIRG} baselines, we refer to author-provided implementations with the recommended parameter settings to ensure consistency in comparison.
+\textbf{Baselines}: We compare \OURNAME with a wide range of baselines including early works and recent State of the Art models on this task. \textbf{Image Only} uses only image representation as composed embedding. \textbf{Text Only} uses only text representation as composed embedding. \textbf{Concat Only} concatenates (denoted by $\mdoubleplus$) and linear transforms the image and text representations (following details from ~\cite{TIRG}) to obtain the composed embedding. \textbf{Relationship~\cite{Relationship}} takes the feature maps from final CNN layer alongwith the text feature from RNN and performs concatenation followed by MLP to learn cross-modal relationships. \textbf{FiLM}~\cite{film} is a Feature-wise Linear Modulation wherein the text information added to the CNN output to modulate each feature map by affine transformation. \textbf{TIRG}~\cite{TIRG} concatenates visual and textual representations followed by learning a gating and a residual connection to obtain a composed embedding. \textbf{VAL}~\cite{VALpaper} composes the textual representation with the visual representations at multiple CNN layers using a composite transformer (more details are mentioned in Section~\ref{sec:related_work}).